Jingmen Hubei, China Travel Guide

 Difficult due to a salty; carry allergy card.

-Challenging due to hidden animal products.
+Challenging due to secret animal products.

 Extremely limited.
 Choose carefully.